ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    mpirun -n 1 hostname
    ssh <hostname>

 The third command will output a hostname.
-This hostname should replace ``<hostname>`` in the last command.
+Replace ``<hostname>`` in the last command with the output from the third command.
 After "ssh-ing" to the compute node in the last command, build and run the SRW from that node.

 The appropriate commands on other Level 1 platforms will vary, and users should consult the documentation for those platforms.